SalesConnection/Caction-Support/docs/Comment_With_Photo.md

 **Mobile:**<br>

-1. In the "Schedule" Page,
+1. In the "Schedule" Page, click on the job that you want to comment on.

      <p align="center">
        <img src="img/How_to_Comment_With_Photo_Step_1.png" alt="How to Comment with photo Using App Step 1" width="280" height="550">